Tejas-Deo/Well-walk-redefining-mobility-communication-and-robotics-for-older-adults/README.md

 ## Notes
 1. To use the WebApplication for the odler adults as well as the caregivers please used the `WebApp` branch
 2. `voice_recognition_code.py` script us for running custom voice recognition model directly on the Pi using the Google Assistant API (this file is not used in the final project)
+3. `skill_code.py` file contains the code to develop custom voice interaction models.
+Along with this code, users must also specify the the SLOT types and the Intents in the interaction model.